'Don't make them wait': Pressure grows at COP26 for new funding for climate damage | Science-Environment

 'Don't make them wait': Pressure grows at COP26 for new funding for climate damage

-Yannick Glemarec, who visited the Caribbean 10 days ago, said countries such as tiny Dominica are trapped in a cycle of trying to reduce their debt only to have it "explode" again after a hurricane wipes out a large chunk of gross domestic product and more loans are needed to repair the damage.
-But that is not an inevitable pattern, he added.

-"If you invest in adaptation, you can have the resilient infrastructure," he told the Thomson Reuters Foundation in an interview on the sidelines of the U.N.
-COP26 climate talks.
-"There is something you can do about this - but for that you need money, you need access to capital."

-Cripplingly, for many island nations, that cash is not available, either because they find it hard to negotiate the complexities of accessing international public climate finance or because private investors see them as too high a risk.
-The multi-billion-dollar GCF wants to shift that status quo with new test projects mapping out how two coastal countries - Jamaica and Ghana - can strengthen their natural defenses against rising seas and storms with measures such as restoring wetlands and adding more trees.
+Speaking to the COP26 summit by video link on Monday, when delegates focused on the theme of adaptation and climate "loss and damage", Barbados Prime Minister Mia Mottley, warned of "a nasty nexus between the climate crisis and the debt that the world is also denying".
+The multi-billion-dollar GCF wants to help shift that status quo with new test projects mapping out how two coastal countries - Jamaica and Ghana - can strengthen their natural defences against rising seas and storms with measures such as restoring wetlands and adding more trees.

 Developing nations and those who work with them say such projects, aimed at pulling in finance to limit potential destruction from rising climate impacts, are urgently needed, alongside separate funding to deal with losses that do occur.
 GDP HIT

-A study released by charity Christian Aid on Monday highlighted the devastating economic impact climate change could inflict on the most vulnerable countries without sharp cuts to climate-heating emissions and measures to adapt to warming already baked in.
+A study released by charity Christian Aid on Monday highlighted the devastating economic impact climate change could inflict on the most vulnerable nations in the absence of sharp cuts to climate-heating emissions and measures to adapt to warming already baked in.
 Economies in such countries would still grow in the second half of this century, the study predicted.

 But if global temperatures rose 2.9 degrees Celsius - a hike current climate policies could cause - the poorest nations and small island states could end up with average GDP nearly 20% lower than without climate change by 2050, and 64% lower by 2100.
 Even if global warming were limited to 1.5C, as set out in the 2015 Paris Agreement, those countries could still face an average GDP reduction of about 13% by 2050 and 33% by 2100, the study predicted.

-Africa would take the biggest hit, researchers said.
+The danger will be particularly acute in Africa with eight of the top 10 worst-hit countries, researchers said.
 Marina Andrijevic, who coordinated the study, said it only examined the impact of temperature increases, meaning additional damage from wild weather could make the economic outlook for these countries even worse.

-The findings "imply that the ability of countries in the Global South to sustainably develop is seriously jeopardized and those policy choices we make right now are crucial for preventing further damage," said Andrijevic of Berlin's Humboldt University.
-Nushrat Chowdhury, Christian Aid's climate justice advisor from Bangladesh, said she had seen firsthand how climate "loss and damage" has already affected her people, with houses, land, schools, hospitals, and roads hit by floods and cyclones.
+The findings "imply that the ability of countries in the Global South to sustainably develop is seriously jeopardised and that policy choices we make right now are crucial for preventing further damage," said Andrijevic of Berlin's Humboldt University.
+Nushrat Chowdhury, Christian Aid's climate justice advisor from Bangladesh, said she had seen firsthand how climate "loss and damage" has already affected her people, with houses, land, schools, hospitals and roads hit by floods and cyclones.

-FUNDING PUSH-BACK Demands are especially strong for new types of finance to help countries build back better after destructive disasters and relocate at-risk communities away from crumbling, flood-prone coastlines.
+FUNDING PUSH-BACK Demands are especially strong for new types of "loss and damage" finance to help countries build back better after destructive disasters and relocate at-risk communities away from crumbling, flood-prone coastlines.

 "When you have people in such dire straits, don't make them wait," he said. ($1 = 0.7414 pounds)